updated 5-01-25

 FRASE DEL MES

-¡Me encanta la primavera!
+¡Me encanta la playa!

-I love spring!
+I love the beach!

 Click on these websites to assist you in translating words and phrases: